NuLink-network/docs/support/notes_horus.md

 # Release Notes

-The current version is  v0.2.0
+The current version is  v0.5.0

+## v0.5.0(2023/12/26)

+1. The same economic model as the mainnet is applied
+2. Added staker statistics and reward information
+3. Statistics on the distribution information of treasury rewards

 ## v0.2.0(2022/10/20)